onedata/onedata-documentation/docs/user-guide/web-file-browser.md

 A double click on an item opens a directory (sets it as a new current working directory) or downloads a file.

-When an item or multiple selected items are right-clicked, a context menu with available actions appears.
+Right-click on an item or any of selected items to bring up a context menu with available actions.

 ![screen-layout-context-menu][]

 You can customize the file browser layout by specifying what columns (file attributes) are displayed.
-Click the **Configure columns** button, in the upper-right corner of the file browser, and choose the desired columns.
+Click the **Configure columns** button, in the upper-right corner of the file browser to choose the desired columns and their order.
+You can also drag-and-drop the columns to change their order.

 ![screen-column-configuration][]